YAKEcloud/yake/docs/blog/2023-05-12-build-cluster-with-caph.md

 - [Summary](#summary)

 ## Introduction
-In times of rising costs in all areas of life, we also wanted to reduce these sustainably in our day-to-day operations.
+In times of rising costs and the reduction of the CO<sub>2</sub> footprint in all areas of life, we also wanted to reduce these sustainably in our day-to-day operations.

 We had been running okeanos.dev on a managed kubernetes cluster on Azure.
 This is very expensive so we wanted to minimize these costs.
 In this case, the European cloud from Hetzner was the obvious choice.
 The following question was how we could best build a k8s cluster there.